Welcome to the new KidsHealth website! See what is new.

 A pneumothorax can happen in tamariki (children) who have an underlying lung condition.
 This includes conditions like asthma and cystic fibrosis.

-Tamariki and rangatahi with medical conditions such as Marfan syndrome or Ehlers-Danlos are more at risk of having a pneumothorax.
+Tamariki and rangatahi with certain medical conditions have a higher risk of pneumothorax.
+This includes conditions such as Marfan syndrome or Ehlers-Danlos.

 Injury